1powechri2/backend-curriculum-site/module1/success.md

 #### Mastery

-* Identify and apply best choice methods for strings, integers, collections
+* Identify and apply best choice methods for strings, integers, arrays and hashes
 * Consistently identify best-choice enumerables for interacting with collections
 * Use if/else statements, loops, conditional statements, and boolean operators to manage control flow
 * Use Ruby docs and other online documentation to identify best-choice methods and approaches
+* Explain the difference between class and instance methods

 #### Functional

+* Name and describe elements of Ruby Syntax
 * Import and export data to .csv and .txt files
-* Speak clearly and accurately about OOP, language mechanics, and correctly name the elements of Ruby syntax
-* Explain the difference between class and instance methods
+* Object Oriented Programming

 ### Breaking Logic Into Components